• Consultations

 Unless the person can demonstrate that they are a real personal trainer, I would not trust them.

-Managers pretending to be personal trainers is, in my opinion, one of the biggest scams in the fitness business.
+In my opinion, managers pretending to be personal trainers is one of the biggest scams in the fitness business.

-Bottom line: Even if they claim to be a fitness manager, make sure they really are a personal trainer and have experience helping people with your particular needs and health issues.
+Bottom line: Even if they claim to be a fitness manager, ensure they are a personal trainer and have experience helping people with your particular needs and health issues.

 8 No Health History Form/ No PAR Q

 We live in a litigation-happy society.
 Everybody is afraid of being sued.
 This includes fitness centers too.
-This has lead to an unfortunate trend that I've noticed, namely fitness centers that do not give new members an adequate health history questionnaire prior to joining.
+This has to lead to an unfortunate trend that I've noticed, namely, fitness centers that do not give new members an adequate health history questionnaire prior to joining.

 Knowing someones health history can sometimes point people to the right types of exercise for them and hopefully avoid exercise complications like injuries or even heart attacks during exercise.

-Another important document fitness centers don't seem to be using anymore is the PAR Q. PAR-Q stands for Physical Activity Readiness Questionnaire.
+Another important document fitness centers don't seem to be using anymore is the PAR Q. PAR-Q stands for the Physical Activity Readiness Questionnaire.
 It's basically a list of 7 questions.
-Answering yes to any of those 7 questions means you really should go to your doctor before you begin to exercise.
+Answering yes to any of those 7 questions means you should go to your doctor before exercising.

 In other words, you can't sue the gym if they did not know you had condition X.